Taíno ritual seat: Purpose

 Closer view of the seat's carved figure.

-Some of the first people that Christopher Columbus met in the American continent were the Taino people.
+Some of the first people that Christopher Columbus met in the American continent were the Taíno people.
 Their 7,000-year-old civilisation did not benefit from pre-colonial contact as many were later enslaved or died of disease.
-It was noted by early explorers that some of their time the Taino people were using hallucinogenic drugs.
+It was noted by early explorers that some of their time the Taíno people were using hallucinogenic drugs.
 The drug and the pipes that were used are called cohoba.
 It is likely that one of these chiefs used this seat to smoke these drugs.
 The British Museum's seat has a bowl above the figures head, which may have been used to hold cohoba during rituals involving the Zemi gods.

 History of the World

 This chair from the British Museum was chosen to be one of the History of the World in 100 Objects which was a series of radio programmes that started in 2010 and that were created in a partnership between the BBC and the British Museum.